marcello505/publicnotes/AESTHETIC.md

 **Mythological Hostnames** - Change the Hostname (or computername as it's known in windows terms) to that of Mythological beings.
-Personally i name desktop devices after mythological gods and mobile devices after mythological creatures but you can do it however you want.
+Personally i name desktop devices after mythological gods or significant characters in mythology and mobile devices after mythological creatures but you can do it however you want.

 Windows only
 ============